The best bath towels of 2021

 Onsen was created by a half-Japanese founder inspired by his heritage, and by living and working in Japan, to make high-quality home goods.
 He was turned off by traditional terry towels that had stayed wet or grown musty and wanted to create a lighter, thinner, quicker-drying towel like the ones he’d used in Japan.
 From the likes of the bath towel we tested, he’s succeeded.

-Our Onsen towel was gorgeous: Minimalist and chic, it’s made from 100% supima cotton, a fine-grade cotton with extra-long fibers that can be spun into much softer products.
-The brand also notes that the supima cotton (and thus, their towels) gets better over time as the waffle weave gets “deeper and thirstier,” aka softer and more absorbent.
+Our Onsen towel was gorgeous: Minimalist and chic, it’s made from 100% Supima cotton, a fine-grade cotton with extra-long fibers that can be spun into much softer products.
+The brand also notes that the Supima cotton (and thus, the towels) gets better over time as the waffle weave gets “deeper and thirstier,” aka softer and more absorbent.
 Supima is grown in select family farms that allow for supply chain traceability, and are farmed with less chemicals and coatings than traditional cotton, making Onsen towels, also OEKO-TEX certified, an ecologically sound choice.

 Restoration Hardware 802-Gram Turkish Towel Collection ($46; restorationhardware.com)